intershop/intershop-pwa/docs/concepts/pwa-building-blocks.md

 Nginx enables the following features to be used in an Intershop PWA deployment:

 - Uncomplicated caching of PWA server-side rendering responses provided by the upstream Angular Universal server.
-- Integration of the [PageSpeed Module](https://www.modpagespeed.com/) for access to different browser optimizations.
 - Handling of multiple channels via URL parameters in conjunction with SSR (see [Multi-Site Handling](multi-site-handling.md)).
 - Customizable compression for downstream services
 - Device type detection to ensure a correct pre-render, adapted to the incoming user agent.